Virtual persistence diagrams, signed measures, Wasserstein distances, and Banach spaces: Introduction

 \subsubsection{Virtual persistence diagrams on metric pairs}

+Motivated by the growing number of settings in which signed persistence diagrams and signed barcodes arise \cite{betthauser2019graded, kim2021generalized, botnan2021signed, asashiba2019approximation, mccleary2020edit} and with the goal of systematically extending the Wasserstein distances to this setting, we develop a general framework for studying distances in the signed setting.
 Given a set $X$, let $K(X)$ denote the free abelian group on $X$.
 Let $(X,d,A)$ be a metric pair.
 Let $K(X,A)$ denote the quotient group $K(X)/K(A)$, which is isomorphic to $K(X \setminus A)$.
 We call the elements of $K(X,A)$ \emph{virtual persistence diagrams on $(X,A)$}.
-There is a universal construction of the abelian group $(K(X,A),+)$ together with a metric $W_1$ given by
+We prove there is a universal construction of the abelian group $(K(X,A),+)$ together with a metric $W_1$ given by